-Spain calls for common EU on cross-border movement as coronavirus lockdowns ease
+Spain wants common EU rules on cross-border movement as pandemic lockdowns ease

 Even though EU countries have set different dates for reopening borders, there must be common principles and rules throughout the Schengen Area to open internal borders and set up rules for external borders, she said.

+A diplomatic source told Reuters that one of the options being considered was to test passengers before boarding.

+Spain on Monday urged foreign holidaymakers to return from July as it eases one of Europe’s strictest lockdowns.

-Reporting by Inti Landauro; Editing by Angus MacSwan
+Reporting by Inti Landauro and Belen Carreno; Editing by Andrei Khalip